IKIM-Essen/ClusterDocs/docs/concepts/why-not-kubernetes-everywhere.md

 large operator community.
 But replacing a working service scheduler is not free.
 RCC would gain another API surface, certificate/identity system, upgrade path, networking model, policy layer, storage integration, monitoring surface, and failure mode.

-If those capabilities solve a concrete RCC problem, that can be a good trade.
+If Kubernetes-native capabilities solve a concrete RCC problem, that can be a good trade.
 If they merely duplicate an existing service plane, they increase operational complexity without changing what the researcher can accomplish.